ngeor/kamino/README.md

 Releasing is tag based.
 The tag format is the folder structure, followed by the version, e.g.: `apps/app1/v1.2.3`, `libs/lib1/v.1.2.3`, etc.
+Only the `release:prepare` step is done on the local machine.
+The (equivalent of) the `release:perform` is done on the CI server.

 Example: